bradrn/brassica/Documentation.md

 ```

 Here the nasals and approximants have no voiceless variants;
-  thus a word such as ⟨kayte⟩ will result in nonsense output.
+  thus a word such as ⟨kayte⟩ will result in an output ⟨ka�te⟩.
-(In such cases Brassica will use the replacement character, returning the output ⟨ka�te⟩.)
+This makes intuitive sense: the categories never did define a voiceless counterpart of /y/!
-Assuming you do *not* want nasals and approximants to undergo this change,
+Assuming we do *not* want nasals and approximants to undergo this change,
   it is easiest to simply exclude such consonants from the rule using the subtraction operator:

 ```